SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

   </TabItem>
   </Tabs>

-Supported file formats include .json, .js, .doc, and more.
+Nearly all file formats are supported.
 For more information, see [Docusaurus Static Assets](https://docusaurus.io/docs/static-assets).

 If your file is available in another public Sumo Logic repo, provide the standard URL link.
 [Here's an example](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/main/examples/fargate/install-metrics.sh).